Why do you love architecture?

 Yes.
 I shoot tethered to an iPad so we can easily adjust furniture, lighting, people, etc. We can also view the scene “live” and see the results immediately to determine if the placement of an object, or the composition, or the lighting is to our liking.
 This saves a lot of time on location rather than waiting for the images to download.

 What is your post-production process?

 After the initial edit in Lightroom to select the best images, I use Photoshop to manually blend each image.
-I manually composite the multiple exposures I took on location by selecting the best parts from each, to create the final image.
+I composite the multiple exposures I took on location by selecting the best parts from each to craft the final image.
 I have complete control and can add or subtract any amount of natural, ambient or artificial light, if need be.
 This is exacting work, but that is why I love it.
 It’s another part of the creative process.
 Before delivery, I also color correct, straighten, retouch and adjust the highlights, shadows and contrast, as needed.

 Do you prefer to work alone?

 I am comfortable working alone, and I have clients who hand me a shot list and trust I will come back with the goods, but I also like collaborating because it’s great opportunity to work with other creatives and experience their “genius”.

 A shot list is great because then I know I am capturing the angles and images the client wants, but I have also worked without them.
 I also like to add a few shots of my own as my eye sees it when possible, because I think composition is one of my strongest skills.

 Yes.
 I have worked with the same trusted team of drone and video operators for many years, and have every confidence they can deliver.

 Are you able to hire models, stylists and hair and makeup artists?